pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 The LLM MUST:

 - ignore prior similar analyses from global, project, or memory context unless the current invocation explicitly imports them;
-- use only the current session, invocation payload, provided artifacts, and accepted phase outputs as authoritative working context;
+- use only the current session, available invocation/workflow context, provided artifacts, and accepted phase outputs as authoritative working context;
 - pass earlier accepted phase results forward to later phases within the same run.

 The LLM MUST NOT: